Guide · Published Apr 26, 2026 · 27 min read

 Start with whichever model your buyers use most, and that is usually ChatGPT for B2B SaaS audiences.
 Once you have a baseline, run the same 15 prompts in Claude and Perplexity.
 Cross-model variance is the second-most useful signal in the audit, because a leaderboard that agrees across all three is a much stronger signal of true rank than one that only shows up in ChatGPT.

-Is the 15-prompt audit enough for enterprise brands?
+Is the 4-step audit enough for enterprise brands?

-The 15 prompts are the universal core.
+The 4-step framework with 15 starter prompts is the universal core.
 Enterprise brands with multiple products, multiple ICPs, or multiple geographies should run a separate audit per product or segment, not stack everything into one.
 Add 1 to 2 vertical-specific prompts on top (free trial questions for SaaS, shipping questions for e-commerce, insurance questions for healthcare).
 The framework holds; the inputs change.

 Can I run this audit for free?